Netflix/falcor/documentation/jsongraph.md

 ["todos", 9, "name"]
 ~~~

 First we evaluate the "todos" key, which yields an array.
 There are more keys to be evaluated, so we continue.
-Then we evaluate the "9" key, and it is converted into a string using JavaScript's toString algorithm.
+Then we evaluate the "9" key, and it is converted into a string using JavaScript's toString method.
 We attempt to look up the value in the array, which yield an undefined value.
 The undefined value is added to the JSON Graph subset, which is returned as the result of the abstract get operation:

 ~~~js
 // JSON Graph Envelope response